 The aspect ratio has a long and storied history.
 So what does that mean for the modern filmmaker?
 In this guide, we go over what to keep in mind.

 The Academy Ratio.
 Anamorphic Widescreen.
 16:9.
 The list of aspect ratios available to the modern filmmaker is long, especially now that changing your ratio requires only a few simple clicks in your editing software.
 A filmmaker choosing an aspect ratio for their next project is the same as a painter choosing the size and shape of their canvas.
-The aspect ratio is more than just a medium for information — it is also a means of telling a story.
+The aspect ratio is more than just a medium for information — it’s also a means of telling a story.
 So let’s go over some options:

 A Brief Overview of the Aspect Ratio

 An “aspect ratio” describes the screen’s width in relation to its height.
-For instance, today’s standard 16:9 describes a screen that for every 16 units of measurement (inches, feet, pixels) the image is wide, it will be 9 units high.
-So today’s 1920x1080p television sets, or the higher-end 4K sets (3840x2160p) would have a 16:9 aspect ratio, whereas a 1920x817p video would have a 2.35:1 aspect ratio (think back to math class).
+For instance, today’s standard 16:9 describes a screen that for every 16 units of measurement (inches, feet, pixels) the image is wide, it’ll be 9 units high.
+So today’s 1920x1080p television sets, or the higher-end 4K sets (3840x2160p), would have a 16:9 aspect ratio, whereas a 1920x817p video would have a 2.35:1 aspect ratio (think back to math class).

 Eventually, theater aspect ratios settled between 2.35 and 1.85.
 Today’s standard 16:9 came about as a compromise between theater aspect ratios and television’s 4:3 format.
-16:9 allowed for the comfortable viewing of both older television programs and blockbuster films without having to crop and “pan and scan” either formats to fit well on the screen.
+The 16:9 aspect ratio allowed for the comfortable viewing of both older television programs and blockbuster films, without having to crop and “pan and scan” either format to fit well on the screen.

 Filmmakers can use this to their advantage when they wish to immerse the audience in a certain period or make the mood more dramatic.
 One of the films to best use this idea of aspect ratio for historical setting is Wes Anderson’s The Grand Budapest Hotel.
 As the film travels through history, the aspect ratio changes to match common ratios at that time.